-- When the stakeholders of the project are in consensus with the elicited requirements.
+- When the stakeholders of the project agree with the elicited requirements.

-- All the requirements which pass the above four criteria, they are considered to be as formal and final.
+- All the requirements which pass the above four criteria are considered to be formal and final.
 These requirements are then documented and become a part of the project scope.

 - Scope creep is a hindrance to the project’s success and could be avoided by: